Aiden-Robinson/Trivia-Game-in-Java/README.md

 # Trivia-Game-in-Java
 Trivia game with 4 subjects to choose from, each with 20 questions.
 The correct answer is displaued and score is tallied.
 There is a computer to play against whos difficulty is determined by its chance of answering a question correctly.
-There are records of all previous player's and scores for each subject and you are given a rank on the all-time leaderboard.
-This project was for our grade 12 computer science class final and the goal was to create a user-interactive game that utilized class concepts such as OOP, sorting, methods, srrays, read text files, read/write binrary files.
-This project was completed with my partner Rebecca Difilippo
+There are records of all previous player's and scores for each subject and y.